OneIdentity/safeguard-sessions-plugin-sdk/README.md

 # safeguard-sessions-plugin-sdk
-Plugin SDK for Safeguard for Privileged Sessions (SPS)
+Documentation for Plugin SDK for Safeguard for Privileged Sessions (SPS).
+The latest development package is downloadable from https://support.oneidentity.com/one-identity-safeguard-for-privileged-sessions.